develosi/highway-code-quiz/TESTING.md

 ### Lighthouse

 Google Lighthouse within the Chrome Developer Tools was used to test for performance, accessibility, best practices and SEO.
+The game falls a bit short in the SEO area as headings in some sections were used when paragraphs would have been a better solution.

 ### Desktop Results